Province of Alicante

-Alicante (/ˌælᵻˈkænti/, /alsoUK-teɪ/, /ˌælᵻˈkɑːnti, ˌɑːl-/; /es/; Alacant /ca-valencia/; officially: Alacant / Alicante) is a province located in eastern Spain, in the southern part of the Valencian Community.
-It is the second most populated Valencian province, containing the second and third biggest cities in the Valencian Community—Alicante (also known in Valencian as Alacant) and Elche (Elx), respectively.
+The Province of Alicante (/ˌælᵻˈkænti/, /alsoUK-teɪ/, /ˌælᵻˈkɑːnti, ˌɑːl-/; Provincia de Alicante, /es/, Província d'Alacant, /ca-valencia/) is a province located in eastern Spain, in the southern part of the Valencian Community.
+It is the 2nd most populated Valencian province, containing the second and third biggest cities in the Valencian Community—Alicante (also known in Valencian as Alacant) and Elche (Elx), respectively.
+With a population of 2,033,566, it is the 4th most populated Spanish province as well.

 Alicante is bordered by the provinces of Murcia on the southwest, Albacete on the west, Valencia on the north, and the Mediterranean Sea on the east.
-The province is named after its capital, the city of Alicante (Alacant).
+The province is named after its capital, the city of Alicante.